 In most instances, hooking up a smart home thermostat with the support of Willco Air Conditioning, Refrigeration & Heating Inc. is a straightforward job if you have a newer house.
 But what if your home is older or doesn’t have the correct wiring?
 Can you still add a smart thermostat without C wire?
 We’ll help you demystify the process so you can pick the ideal thermostat and receive energy savings for years to come.

 What Is a C Wire and What Does It Do on a Thermostat?

-You can find out if you have a C wire by doing the following:
+You can ascertain if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Cut power to the thermostat at the breaker.

-- Remove the thermostat and find the wiring.
+- Remove the thermostat and check the wiring.

 Do Nest or ecobee Need a C Wire?

 Trust Willco Air Conditioning, Refrigeration & Heating Inc. for Your Smart Thermostat Installation Needs

 At Willco Air Conditioning, Refrigeration & Heating Inc., we’re always on the lookout for methods to keep you more comfortable while keeping energy expenses reasonable.
 If you want to know more about switching to a smart thermostat without a C wire, contact us at 862-345-6896.
 We can help you choose the right model for your home and even install new wiring if needed.